About the Australian Paramedical College

 This creates the perfect learning environment because every student is different – yet Jens has a unique way of connecting with each and every one of them.

 MICK JONES – Paramedic & Clinical Instructor of Paramedical Science

-Mick is a casual Clinical Instructor with the Australian Paramedical College.
-After retiring from a distinguished career as a Detective in the Police Force, Mick turned his focus to paramedicine and after completing his paramedic training, has gained broad experience as an Advanced Care Paramedic, Clinical Instructor, Rescue Paramedic and an Operations and Training Coordinator, working across the ambulance and multidisciplinary private sector paramedic, industrial health and rescue disciplines.
+Mick is a casual Clinical Instructor and registered Paramedic with the Australian Paramedical College.
+After retiring from a distinguished career as a detective in the Police Force, Mick turned his focus to paramedicine.
+After completing his paramedic training, he gained extensive experience as an Advanced Care Paramedic (ACP), clinical instructor, Rescue Paramedic and an Operations and Training Coordinator; working across the ambulance service and multidisciplinary private paramedic sector, industrial health and rescue disciplines.

-As a truly, multidisciplinary clinical professional, Mick professionally practiced in various public ambulance and private sector clinical and rescue roles across metro, regional and remote areas.
 Through his experiences, Mick has developed and honed his professional and clinical knowledge, skills and judgement in practice.
-These are key professional ingredients required in applying clinical, education support and mentorship for students of the College.
+These are key professional ingredients required in applying clinical, education support and mentorship for students of the college.